Fulani-bros/Fulani-bros/README.md

 - 👋 Hi, I’m @Fulani-bros
 - 👀 I’m interested in simplifying human activities through technology.
-- 🌱 I’m currently learning Software engineering at ALX-HOLBERTON, C++ at W3SCHOOLS, DevOps Engineering-Kubernetes, Docker and Google Cloud at ALISON....
+- 🌱 I’m currently learning Software engineering at ALX-HOLBERTON, C++ at W3SCHOOLS, DevOps Engineering-Kubernetes, Docker and Google Cloud at ALISON, CS50 Web Programming with Python and Javascript(HavardX) at edX....
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me == EMAIL-mbellosarkiwa@gmail.com, Phone- +2347067714138